 Studying with us is a challenging yet rewarding experience.
-Our flexible approach offers you a range of study options, from studying by distance learning, so you can combine work with your studies to studying full-time with local support.
+Our flexible approach offers you a range of study options.

-Our study method gives you an in-depth knowledge of your chosen subject.
-You will also develop transferable skills that are highly valued by employers, such as independent thinking, analytical skills, and helping to improve your organisational skills.
+Our study methods will give you an in-depth knowledge of your chosen subject.
+You will also develop transferable skills that are highly valued by employers, such as independent thinking, analytical skills, and strong organisational skills.

 Study independently or with local tuition

-Study independently or, on many undergraduate courses, attend classes at a local institution, if you prefer structured study support.
-Classes are available on a full or part-time basis, including evening and weekend classes.
-It is possible to pass your examinations without attending local classes.
+Classes are available on a full or part-time basis, including evenings and weekends.
+Of course, it is possible to pass your exams without attending local classes.

 Do I have to come to London as part of my studies?

 You can study for your degree wherever you live in the world.
-There is no requirement to come to London as part of you studies.
-You may attend optional study sessions in London, which you will be invited to attend as a registered student.
+There is no requirement to come to London.
+Some programmes offer optional study sessions in London, which you will be invited to attend as a registered student.